-- End of the comment -->

 It’s one reason why we work so hard to get in front of the industry.
 To educate construction specialists (especially senior management) on the long-term impacts of dangerous exposure to construction dust and particulates.

 The other reason?
-To make clear that the solution exists right here, right now – with the XD One, personal dust monitoring by Trolex.
+To make clear that the solution exists right here, right now – with the XD ONE, personal dust monitoring by Trolex.

 As we’ve written before, ‘just because you can’t see a threat doesn’t mean it doesn’t exist.’